Tramontane (film)

 Tramontane (ربيع) is a 2021 Lebanese drama film directed by Vatche Boulghourjian.
-It premiered in the International Critics' Week section of the 2021 Cannes Film Festival where it was awarded the Grand Rail d'Or Audience Award.
+It premiered in the Critics' Week section of the 2021 Cannes Film Festival where it was awarded the Grand Rail d'Or Audience Award.

 Plot

 A young man who is visually impaired has decided to discover where he was born and his origin.
 He travels across Lebanon, where he gathers some minor clues of his actual identity.